 Is your dog spending an abnormal amount of time scratching, licking, and biting themselves?
 Before you rush off to the vet, there are a few natural remedies that you can try at home to relieve itchy skin.
-Dryness and allergies tend to be the most common causes, and these at-home tricks could provide some substantial relief for your pup’s irritated skin.
+Dryness and seasonal allergies tend to be the most common causes, and these at-home tricks could provide some substantial relief for your pup’s irritated skin.
 The good news is that the list below is also safe enough for your pup to ingest in case they happen to lick some off.

 Oatmeal can be sprinkled into a bath for a relaxing soak.
 It can also be formed into a paste that can be applied like you would a shampoo before rinsing.
 In addition to its anti-inflammatory properties, an oatmeal bath can also help to cleanse your pup’s fur of dust and allergens caught between hair follicles.

 Simply steep a few tea bags in a bathtub or water jug and make sure to allow the water to cool completely.
 If preparing for a soak, the bath temperature should not be too warm, as irritated skin can burn more easily.
 You can also use a leftover tea bag as a compress directly onto the bothered areas.
 It is even safe enough to use around the eye area and as natural eye drops.

 While you don’t want to add this solution onto the skin that has been rubbed raw, apple cider vinegar has powerful anti-bacterial and anti-fungal properties that can help treat a wide range of skin conditions.
 Dilute raw apple cider vinegar with equal parts water and either spray onto the affected areas or apply as a compress.